MostAwesomeDude/construct/docs/intro.rst

 Enum34 is optional if you want Enum or EnumFlags to take labels from IntEnum or IntFlag (not needed on Python 3.4 and 3.6 respectively).

 Numpy is optional, if you want to serialize numpy arrays using Numpy protocol.
-Otherwise arrays can still be serialized using PrefixedArray construct.
+Otherwise arrays can still be serialized using PrefixedArray.

-Different Python versions support different compression modules (like gzip lzma), if you want to use Compressed construct.
+Different Python versions support different compression modules (like gzip lzma), if you want to use Compressed.